 SRG SSR is the public-service broadcaster group behind SRF, RTS, RSI and RTR, so it is the natural place Swiss viewers look first when a major football tournament arrives.
-Current World Cup 2026 broadcaster lists place SRG SSR in the Switzerland and Liechtenstein picture, while SRG's own digital material keeps the access route clear through Play Suisse and the regional players.
+Current World Cup 2026 broadcaster lists place SRG SSR in the Switzerland and Liechtenstein picture, while SRG's own material keeps the access route clear through Play Suisse and the regional services.

 Region served: Switzerland and Liechtenstein Rights status: Current broadcaster tables name SRG SSR in the broadcaster picture Access: TV channels, regional players, Play Suisse